-Pre-Trade Mid-Market Mark (pre-trade mid) and Daily Mark
+Pre-Trade Mid-Market Marks and Daily Marks

-This daily mid-market mark is indicative, as at the date noted, and does not reflect terms under which we are committing ourselves to transact.
+This daily mark is indicative, as at the date noted, and does not reflect terms under which we are committing ourselves to transact.
 This mark is not an offer to enter into, transfer or assign any transaction.
 This is a mid-market mark, which does not include amounts for profit, credit reserve, hedging, funding, liquidity, or any other costs or adjustments.